wp-plugins/custom-banners/readme.txt

 3. This is the List of Banner Groups - from here you can Create, Edit, or Delete a Banner Group.
 4. This is the Single Banner Widget.
 You can use this widget to output and control a single banner anywhere you have a widget region on your website.
 5. This is the Rotating Banner Widget.
 You can use this widget to output and control a rotating banner anywhere you have a widget region on your website.
+6. This is the Basic Options Page.
+You can use this page to control various global options, such as the Height and Width of the Banner.
+7. This is the Style Options Page, for Pro Users.
+You can use this page to control the size, style, and colors of the fonts, caption, borders, and buttons.
+8. This is the Help & Settings Page.
+You can use this page for instructions on how to use the plugin.

 == Changelog ==

+= 1.5.0 =
+* Adds many new customization options (free and Pro)

 = 1.4.1 =
 * Repositions metaboxes, including Featured Image and Editor, into more usable positions